luke2533/Project-2-HydraPC/README.md

 - Tested all HTML files using W3C Markup validator
 - Tested all CSS files using W3C CSS validator
 - Tested all JS files using JSHint validator

+### 6.37 README table of contents added

+Additions:

+- Table of contents

 ## 7.0 Deployment